Hemifacial spasm: Botulinum toxin

-Observational data from studies (the updated review in 2020 did not find any randomized controlled trials) indicates that botulinum toxin is safe and effective in the treatment of hemifacial spasm with success rates of between 76–100%.
+Observational data from studies (the updated review in 2020 did not find any randomized controlled trials) indicates that botulinum toxin is safe and effective in the treatment of hemifacial spasm with success rates of between 76 and 100%.
 The injections are administered as an outpatient or office procedure.
 Although side effects do occur, these are never permanent.
 Repeated injections over the years remain highly effective.
 Whilst the toxin is expensive, the cost of even prolonged courses of injections compares favourably with the cost of surgery.
 Patients with HFS should be offered a number of treatment options.
 Sometimes as a temporary measure, medical treatment can be offered to patients with very mild cases or those who are reluctant to have surgery or botulinum toxin injections.
 In young and fit patients, microsurgical decompression and botulinum injections should be discussed as alternative procedures.
 In the majority of cases, and especially in the elderly and the unfit, botulinum toxin injection is the treatment of first choice.
 Imaging procedures should be done in all unusual cases of hemifacial spasm and when surgery is contemplated.

 Patients with hemifacial spasm were shown to have decreased sweating after botulinum toxin injections.
 This was first observed in 1993 by Khalaf Bushara and David Park in the first demonstration of nonmuscular use of BTX-A. Bushara further showed the efficacy of botulinum toxin in treating hyperhidrosis (excessive sweating).
 BTX-A was later approved for the treatment of excessive underarm sweating.
 This is technically known as severe primary axillary hyperhidrosis – excessive underarm sweating with an unknown cause which cannot be managed by topical agents (see focal hyperhidrosis).